thma/LtuPatternFactory/README.md

 ## Iterator -> Traversable

-> [...] the iter pattern is a design pattern in which an iter is used to traverse a container and access the container's elements.
-The iter pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.
+> [...] the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
+The iterator pattern decouples algorithms from containers; in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.
 > [Quoted from Wikipedia] (https://en.wikipedia.org/wiki/Iterator_pattern)

 ### Iterating over a Tree